abdm64/heyday-challenge/Readme.md

 - Please fellow the instruction in the app-dep.yaml file in the k8s folder to update all information needed ( env var ) in order to the application work on Kubernetes cluster

-- create secret in the same namespace to store your pg password by running the cammand
+- create secret in the same namespace to store your pg password by running the Cammand

 ```
-kubectl create secret generic <secret_name>  --from-literal  PGPASSWORD=<your password encoded>
+kubectl create secret generic <secret_name>  --from-literal  PGPASSWORD=<your password>
 ```

-- To run the application on Kubernetes cluster ( GKE) just run the fellowing command
+- To run the application on Kubernetes cluster  just run the fellowing command

 ```
 kubectl apply -f k8s

 ```

  this will create the fellowing  Kubernetes objects:

- - Namespace a virtual cluster for all your resource related to this application ( pods services sercrets)
+  - Namespace a virtual cluster for all your resource related to this application ( pods services secret)
   - Deployment for the application with one pod ( running container) insuring high availability for that service.
-  - Deployment for the postgress database in one pod  ( not the perfect solution for statful application )
+  - Deployment for the Postgres database in one pod  ( not the perfect solution for stateful application )
   - PVC to store the data from the database
   - Cluster ip service that connected to the pod .
   - ingress service that connect the cluster ip service with ingress-nginx load balancer to expose it outside (Public) .